deakjahn/shape_shifter_icon/README.md

 ## Fully animated icon

 `ShapeShifterIcon` is, of course, the pièce de resistance.
-You visti https://shapeshifter.design, create and export a shape shifter animation that morphs an icon into another.
+You visit https://shapeshifter.design, create and export a shape shifter animation that morphs an icon into another.
 These work like the stock `AnimatedIcons`, only that you can have your own and you're not limited to the very few available in that class.

 Using it is almost as simple as the ones above: